brain-life/encode/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/11638664/18020005/00d2fb9e-6bad-11e6-861a-d746cca35f0d.png)

 # About
 This software implements a framework to encode structural brain connectomes into multidimensional arrays.
-These are arrays are commonly referrd to as [tensors](https://en.wikipedia.org/wiki/Tensor).
-Encoding Connectomes provide an agile framework for computing over connectome edges and nodes efficiently.
+These arrays are commonly referred to as [tensors](https://arxiv.org/abs/1403.4462).
+Encoding Connectomes provides an agile framework for computing over connectome edges and nodes efficiently.
 We provide several examples of operations that can be performed using the framework.

-One major application of the tensor is the implementaion of the [Linear Fascicle Evaluation method](http://francopestilli.github.io/life/), in short [LiFE](http://www.nature.com/nmeth/journal/v11/n10/abs/nmeth.3098.html).
+One major application of the tensor encoding is the implementaion of the [Linear Fascicle Evaluation method](http://francopestilli.github.io/life/), in short [LiFE](http://www.nature.com/nmeth/journal/v11/n10/abs/nmeth.3098.html).
 The tensor encoding method allows implementing LiFE with dramatic reduction in storage requirements, up to 40x compression factors.
 Furtheremore, connectome encoding allows performing multiple computational neuroanatomy operations such as tract-dissections, virtual lesions, and connectivity estimates very efficiently using the machine-friendly array operators.

 We provide demos to expain how to:
  (1) Load and encode diffusion-weighted data and tractography models of white matter fascicles, as well as perform multidimensional arrays operations.